Professor Dr. Janoscha Kreppner

 Dr. Olivier Nieuwenhuijse

-Assistant professor in Near Eastern Archaeology, Leiden University (Netherlands)
+Assistant professor in Near Eastern Archaeology, Leiden University

 Olivier Nieuwenhuijse was guest staff member in Near Eastern archaeology.
 In addition Olivier worked for the Deutsches Archäologisches Institut (Aussenstelle Damaskus).
 He previously worked as an assistant-curator for the department Near East at the National Museum of Antiquities Leiden, and publishes regularly for popular-scientific media.
 After completing his PhD in 2005 at Leiden University he has developed several research interests.
-Olivier is a leading specialist on the later prehistoric cultures of ancient Mesopotamia.
+Olivier was a leading specialist on the later prehistoric cultures of ancient Mesopotamia.
 In 2009 he co-organized the first international conference on interpreting the Late Neolithic of Upper Mesopotamia.
 He has specialized in the interpretation of prehistoric ceramics, with a special interest in the emergence of pottery in the ancient Near East.
-He is member of a project focused on the 7th millennium site of Shir (Northern Levant).
+He was member of a project focused on the 7th Millennium site of Shir (Northern Levant).
 He has also researched the archaeology of climate change.
 He conducted a post-doctoral study on the social and material repercussions of the 8.2 ka abrupt climate event in Mesopotamia, and published a book on the archaeology of climate change.
-Olivier has worked as a researcher in projects across the Middle East, carrying out fieldwork in Syria, Turkey and Lebanon, Jordan and Iraq.
+Olivier has worked as a researcher in projects across the Middle East, carrying out fieldwork in the Syrian Arab Republic, Turkey and Lebanon, Jordan and Iraq.
 In 2011 Olivier joined the Sharizor Survey Project, an international co-operation investigating long-term patterns of human settlement and land-use in the Sulaimaniya Province of Northern Iraq.
 Most recently he started work on the archaeological heritage of the ancient Near East.
-Olivier teaches on Near Eastern archaeology and various theoretical and thematic topics.
-He is a member of the Centre for Global Heritage and Development at Leiden University, Het Grote Midden Oosten Platform and Treasurer of Rashid International.
+Olivier taught on Near Eastern archaeology and various theoretical and thematic topics.
+He was a member of the Centre for Global Heritage and Development at Leiden University, Het Grote Midden Oosten Platform and former Treasurer of Rashid International.

-Dr. Rafał Koliński
+Professor Dr. Rafał Koliński

-Professor of Near Eastern Archaeology, Adam Mickiewicz University in Poznań (Poland)
+Professor of Near Eastern Archaeology, Adam Mickiewicz University in Poznań

 Rafał studied archaeology and the Hittite language at the University of Warsaw, from which he graduated in 1998.
 Since 1999 he has taught Ancient Near Eastern Archaeology at the Adam Mickiewicz University of Poznań.
 Since 2005 he has been professor of Ancient Near Eastern Archaeology.